paezha/Spatial-Statistics-Course/Github Book/_book/03-Activity-Statistical-Maps.md

 ## Activity

+**NOTE**: Activities include technical "how to" tasks/questions.
+Usually, these ask you to organize data, create a plot, and so on in support of analysis and interpretation.
+These tasks are indicated by a star (*).

-*1. Create thematic maps for variables VAR1 through VAR5 in the dataframe `HamiltonDAs`.
+1. * Create thematic maps for variables VAR1 through VAR5 in the dataframe `HamiltonDAs`.
 Remember that you can introduce new chunks of code.

 2. Imagine that these maps were found, and for some reason the variables were not labeled.
 They may represent income, or population density, or something else.
 Which of the five maps you just created is more interesting?
 Rank the five maps from most to least interesting.
 Explain the reasons for your ranking.

+---